 Before we investigate this claim, we would like first to layout the major benefits of using an SSHD in PS4 systems.

 We couldn’t think of more than three, that are:

 - Faster operating system boot-up.
 Since the PS4 operating system is the most frequently used software, it will surely be stored on the SSD cache permanently after the first or second launch (depending on how the SSHD built-in management software understands “frequency”).
 It was reported by those who used SSHD with PS4 that the boot-up time of PS4 OS will decrease by almost 10 seconds.

-- The games and movies you have previously played in the near future will load now faster.
+- The games you have previously played in the near future will load now faster.
 This point is clear enough to not explain it.
 It has been reported that SSHD can save you up to 15 seconds of the loading time of certain high-end games.
 The newly-launched games and movies will not benefit at all from the performance boost the SSHD offers until they are launched again next time.

 - A massive storage space for more data to keep.
 This goes to the HDD portion of the SSHD.
 It just works like any traditional hard drive in this regard.